Properties of cherries

 Besides anthocyanins, these studies demonstrated that cherries were very rich in other antioxidant compounds such as quercetin, melatonin and other phytochemicals.
 Highlighting the richness of the fruit components compared with the low calorific value it provides, and recommended them to be included in the regular diet as one of the best tonics and antioxidant foods.

 In fact, cherries are on the list of Food Department of the United States as one of the most powerful antioxidant food.
 (See main antioxidant foods)

 According to most food experts, consuming about 200 grams of cherries daily can help prevent or ameliorate many diseases.
 Equally important is their intake to maintain a youthful and healthy appearance.

 Purification capacity of antioxidants combined with its wealth of water, which exceeds 80%, its lack of fat and its high content in potassium, combined with the lack of sodium makes it ideal in cleansing diets.
 Also helps in this regard its high content of vitamin C, a major antioxidant.
 Well known is the cherry diet which is based on drinking from 1 to 2 liters of cherry juice for 3 days.

-These diets cleanse the body, releasing toxins and uric acid and helping to remove body fat, so it is sometimes used as a resource to lose weight on diets.
+These type of diets cleanse the body, get rid of toxins and uric acid and help remove body fat, so it is sometimes used as a resource to lose weight on diets.

 No less important is its regular inclusion in the diet of children in regard to their growth or the health of their teeth and bones..